![]() The No-Fly Zone: Fast train from London to Poole, then Condor Ferries from Poole to Jersey & Guernsey...

 On board the train.
 Below, Portsmouth & Southsea station.

-Step 2, Portsmouth to Jersey or Guernsey by Commodore Clipper
+Step 2, Portsmouth to Jersey or Guernsey by ship

-The Commodore Clipper is designed to carry passengers, cars & freight at 18.5 knots.
-Her passenger accommodation isn't as extensive as some ships, but she's clean, comfortable and well-run.
+The photos below show Condor Ferries' previous ship, Commodore Clipper, but the Commodore Islander is very similar Her passenger accommodation isn't as extensive as some ships, but she's clean, comfortable and well-run.
 Private cabins are available, and there's a self-service brasserie, a lounge-bar with panoramic views, a duty free shop, and Club class seating available for a supplement.
-You'll be treated to a departure from Portsmouth Continental Ferry port past the Royal Navy frigates and even the odd aircraft carrier in the naval dockyard, past Nelson's HMS Victory and ironclad HMS Warrior in the dockyard museum, a call at St Peter Port on Guernsey, then a trip along the coast of Jersey from Corbière lighthouse, past St Brelade's Bay, then an entrance to St Helier Harbour with great views passing right by Elizabeth Castle.
+You'll be treated to a departure from Portsmouth Continental Ferry port past the Royal Navy frigates and even the odd aircraft carrier in the naval dockyard, past Nelson's HMS Victory and ironclad HMS Warrior in the dockyard museum.

 Portsmouth International Ferry Port.